Matrix (musician)

 Jamie Quinn, better known by his stage name Matrix, is a British drum and bass producer, DJ, and founder of record label Metro Recordings in London.

 Musical career

 1994-2000: Career beginnings

 Quinn started his musical career as one half of drum and bass duo Turbosound.
 The duo was signed to F Project Records, an imprint of Formation Records, operated by DJ SS.
 As early as 1994, Quinn began to release material as Matrix.
 Since then, his work has appeared on numerous compilations released by various drum and bass labels.
-His debut LP, Sleepwalk was released in 2000 by Virus Recordings (operated by his brother).
+His debut LP, Sleepwalk was released in 2000 by Virus Recordings (operated by his brother Optical).

 2001-2004: Goldtrix

 In 2001, Quinn ventured into the house music genre as one half of Goldtrix.
 In 2002, Goldtrix released a cover of Jill Scott's "It's Love (Trippin')", featuring singer Andrea Brown.
 It became a number one hit on the U.S. Billboard Hot Dance Club Play chart and reached number six on the UK Singles Chart in February 2002.